merijndewit/Led-Engine/README.md

 >Note:If you get the import error "ImportError: libopenjp2.so.7: cannot open shared object file: No such file or directory" run this command: sudo apt-get install libopenjp2-7

+>Note: If you get the import error "ImportError: libtiff5: cannot open shared object file: No such file or directory" run this command: sudo apt install libtiff5

 Now the program should be running, and you should be able to open the website on an external device like a laptop or mobile phone!

+You can access LED-Engine on any browser by typing the pi's address and default port for LED-Engine Example: 192.168.x.x:8080

+#### Enjoy LED-Engine!